lukleh/mcp-sonarcloud/README.md

 **"No module named mcp_sonarcloud"**
 - Make sure you're using the full absolute path in the config
-- Verify you ran `uv pip install -e .` in the project directory
+- Verify you ran `uv sync` in the project directory

 **"SONARCLOUD_TOKEN environment variable is required"**
 - Double-check your token is correctly set in the environment variables